-LeapFrog has a new version of its LeapPad Explorer tablet for children, the LeapPad Ultra, available now.
+LeapFrog has a new version of its LeapPad Explorer tablet for children, the LeapPad Ultra.

 The new-look LeapFrog LeadPad Ultra costs £119.99 ($149 in the US) and features a child-safe web browser, wi-fi, 7-inch touchscreen, rechargeable battery, and 8GB of internal storage.
-We got a hands-on preview of the new LeapPad Ultra at a special press event in New York on launch day, and have since had the kids' tablet in the hands of our child testers – the offspring of our trained adult test centre crew.
+We got the new LeapPad Ultra into the hands of our child testers – the offspring of our trained adult test centre crew.
 See: Best, cheapest place to buy LeapPad

 We set our crack team of young reviewers on the new device, and you can their LeapPad Ultra video review on our sister site Tech Advisor.